Table of Contents Show

-What is the Debt to Income ratio?
+What is the Co-op Debt to Income ratio?What is the Co-op Debt to Income ratio?

 Generally, lenders will break down the ratio into two parts.
 One uses just mortgage payments in the numerator, and the other is based on your entire monthly debt payments.

-Why is it important?
+Why is it important?Why is it important?

-What is the debt ratio that is acceptable?
+What is the acceptable debt ratio?What is the acceptable debt ratio?

-Many co-op boards want only to see a maximum of 25%-30% of your income going towards your mortgage payment.
-This is in-line with the more conservative approach.
+Many co-op boards only want 25%-30% of your income towards your mortgage payment.
+This is in line with the more conservative approach.
+Self-employed buyers have more work to do, given they are allowed a specific deduction for tax purposes.
 Therefore, receiving your lender’s stamp of approval does not mean it is clear sailing.

 The ratio relies on gross monthly income, not after-tax.
 This goes beyond your salary and includes rental income and interest/dividends.
-Self-employed buyers have more work to do, given they are allowed a specific deduction for tax purposes.
 This may require you to explain your circumstances.